obada-foundation/obadafoundation.github.io/marketing/faq.md

 - Gas fees for using the blockchain
 - Distribution of the collected gas fees
 - Creating additional membership seats for the DAO, and the price of membership
-- Changes to the supply of system credits or tokens, OBD.
+- Changes to the supply of system credits or tokens, OBD

   </div>
 </details>